-If you’re the kind of person who needs a comforter to sleep, but also gets uncomfortably hot during the night, this top-rated cooling comforter could be for you.
-Made with an 100 percent eucalyptus shell, it’s cool-to-the touch and breathable.
-Eucalyptus is less water-intensive than other crops like cotton(one of the “thirstiest” crops, according to the World Wildlife Federation).
-This comforter boasts a 4.7-star rating over more than 5,600 reviews.
+If you’re the kind of person who needs a comforter to sleep, but also runs hot during the night, this top-rated cooling comforter could be a good option for you.
+Made with a 100% Tencel eucalyptus shell, it’s cool-to-the touch and breathable.
+Buffy also allows customers free returns within 50 nights, if you use it and decide it is not for you.
+This comforter has a 4.7-star rating more than 6,400 reviews.

-The best pillow for hot sleepers given guidance from experts, this option is made with foam, graphite and a cooling gel — the latter two are meant to pull heat away from the body.
+This option is made with foam, graphite and a cooling gel — the latter two are meant to pull heat away from the body, according to the brand.
 The foam is designed to adapt to and support your body while still maintaining its shape.
 The cover is both washable and breathable.
-This pillow boasts a 4.4-star rating over more than 3,800 reviews at Tuft & Needle.
+This pillow boasts a 4.4-star rating from 4,381 reviews at Tuft & Needle.

 What to look for when shopping for cooling bedding